 Conditional Green Card

-If you recently obtained your green card through marriage or through certain financial investments in the U.S., you may have a 2-year conditional green card.
+If you recently obtained your green card through marriage or through certain financial investments, you may have a 2-year conditional green card.
 Do not file Form I-90 to renew this type of card.
 You likely need to remove the conditions on residence first.

 - Form I-751 – If you became a conditional permanent resident through marriage to a U.S. citizen or permanent resident and your conditional status is expiring within the next 90 days, file Form I-751 – Petition to Remove Conditions on Residence.